harshaJKT/process-document-app/README.md

 - The app uses background processing for document chunking and LLM calls.
 - For large documents, only relevant chunks are used for answering questions.

----

-## Troubleshooting
-- If you get a 404 on `/retrieve`, make sure the router is included in `main.py`.
-- If Ollama is not responding, check that the server is running and the model is pulled.
-- For database errors, verify your schema matches the models.